SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 Set<String> linkedHashSet = new LinkedHashSet<>();
 ```

-- `add()`: adds element into the `LinkedHashSet`, and returns `true` if the element is successfully added.
+- `add()`: adds the element to into the `LinkedHashSet`, and returns `true` if the element is successfully added

-If the set already contains the element, the set reminds unchanged and returns `false`.
+If the set already contains the element, the set remains unchanged and returns `false`.

 ```java live
 Set<String> linkedHashSet = new LinkedHashSet<>();